DannyBoyNYC/6-D3-radar-chart/readme.md

 });
 ```

-We can't see anything yet.
-Let's give our lines a stroke color in our `styles.css` file.
+Give the lines a stroke color in `styles.css`:

 ```css
 .grid-line {